butterops/butterops.github.io/content/community/our-story.md

 type: docs
 ---

-**ButterOps Dev** is an open organization headquartered in Bengaluru, India.
+**ButterOps** is an open organization headquartered in Bengaluru, India.
 I [@mrdotkg](https://www.github.com/mrdotkg), brought this multi disciplinary software team together in early 2020.
 Our founding team includes experts in `Product/SaaS Development`.

 Today, we empower digital literacy among software developers with open-source tools and services.